Skip to main content

 The Selects workspace is organized around the content you're editing.
 Once your footage is analyzed, you'll work in the workspace to build and refine your edit.

-Left Panel: Topics, B-roll, and Audio
+Source panel: Topics, B-roll, and audio

 The left side has three tabs.
 Switch between them depending on what you're working on.

-Topics shows the breakdown of your content.
+• [Topics] show the breakdown of your content.
 Selects identifies each topic or segment in your footage and lists them here.
 Click any topic to jump to it in the timeline.
 This view helps you restructure at a high level, rearrange sections, or see what's available before you dive into the transcript.

-Preview Area
+Preview area

 The top center is your video preview player.
 Hit play to watch your cut.
 Use standard controls to scrub, mark in/out points, or step frame by frame.